-Check Mate: Book 3 of the Friendship Can Be Murder trilogy.
+Check Mate: Book 3 of Friendship Can Be Murder.

 “…the heroine is completely without morals…You really should not like her, but you find yourself wishing her every success in her increasingly bizarre schemes and personal entanglements”

 “Outstandingly witty, daft, exciting and so enjoyable!!
 This is the best book I have read in a long time.
 Exquisite!!”

 “…enables the reader to enter into the twisted world of the main character … reading her journal … you take voyeuristic pleasure in her inner thoughts, plans & audacious exploits”

 At the end of book 2, Cressida Barker-Powell-Hopkins was fighting for her life in hospital after being mowed down by her former best friend, now arch-nemesis Monica in a hit and run murder attempt.
 When Cressida finally wakes, she vows vengeance in this, the third book of the Posh Hits trilogy.